Inria-NERV/happyFeat/README.md

 # Starter guide

+## Installation

 Clone the project to a local directory.

+To install the requirements, open a console/command prompt, change to your cloned folder and type:
+        pip install -r requirements.txt

-Everything is then managed from this directory.
+Everything from there on is managed directly from the cloned directory.

 ## Generating the scenarios